 There are around 195 countries in our era, so, if they all decided to make their own cryptocurrency regulation, it’d be 195 ways to handle these financial instruments, as far as we know.
 Luckily, the laws tend to be more or less uniform per continent, with few exceptions.

-As we explained before in some cryptocurrency myths, several countries have totally banned cryptocurrencies, and others that have restricted them in different ways.
+As we explained before in some cryptocurrency myths, several countries have totally banned cryptocurrencies and others have restricted them in different ways.
 Be it one or the other, the list of countries where direct cryptocurrency payments are banned is short:

 Additionally, we should mention for sure that cryptocurrencies per se aren’t affected by anti-money laundering [AML] laws in most of the world.
 However, if the transaction involves as well fiat money (USD, EURO, CNY, RUB…), i.e. the exchange (buy and sell) for each other, all the pertinent legislations apply for those transactions, and, commonly, the crypto-exchange companies should ask for some kind of license to operate legally.
 That applies as well for payment processors.